QingMounta/OpenScenario_to_SUMO_Linux_Converter/README.md

 4. Follow the instructions in the terminal window.

 6. The generating results are stored in the folder ./SUMOtest/outputfolder_xxx, xxx is the file name of .xosc file.

+# Unity Connection

+1. Change the Offset according to the offset information generated in infos4unity.txt (To Do)
+2. Change the name of the ego participant as "Ego"
+3. Use the model generated in the folder xxx (To Do)